Alicia Little: Life

-Little kept a diary during 1893-1894 which she prepared for publication.
+Little kept a diary during 1893–1894 which she prepared for publication.
 In 1894, she met the photographic printer Kazumasa Ogawa whilst they were visiting Japan.
 The diary became to basis of a well bound book.
 Ogawa supplied photographs and it was published as My Diary in a Chinese Farm.
 The book described her stay on the farm near the Yangtze River.

-Little was known for her campaign against foot binding.
+Little was one of the most active campaigners in the anti-foot binding movement.
 She was the leading European campaigner from 1896 to 1906 against this practice.
 In 1898 she founded Tien Tsu Hui (Natural Foot Society) which campaigned against the Chinese custom of binding the feet of girls and women.
 The organisation initially took expats as members and Little realised that she needed to not confuse her message with religion.
 In 1899, she published a 600-page book called Intimate China, which was amply illustrated by over 100 of her photographs.
 The book covered a variety of subjects but foot binding again got attention.
 Little with the support of her husband organised a campaign of postcards and Little set out to deliver talks in leading cities in China, Hong Kong and Macau.
 Little delivered these talks using X-rays of the deformed feet and with quotes from Confucius.
 She had seen and written about the effects of this custom where children's feet and toes were broken before they were bound to prevent normal growth.
 Women with bound feet had to work in the fields on their knees because they could not stand and women killed themselves during wars because they knew that they could not run.

+Little criticized what she viewed as Western arrogance in attempting to change China to be more Western-like.
+She also cited China's experiences in her feminist discourses and other critiques of Western civilization.
+For example, writing on fengshui, Little said, "it often strikes me that far more foolish than the Chinese belief is the absolute disregard of climactic influences shown in England" and that "surely consideration of aspects of soild, waters, etc., is wiser than our disregard of all such potent forces of nature?"

 Her 1902 book Out in China was reviewed at the time as a "political pamphlet".
 The story involves the wrong woman being sent from Britain to marry a man in China.
 The story ends with the wedding party being murdered by Boxers.

-In 1908, her husband died and she took time to complete the publication of his book which was published as a joint effort.
-The book, which was published in 1910, was one of the first in English to describe the province of Yunnan.
+In 1908, her husband died and she took time to complete the publication of his book which was published in 1910 as a joint effort.
+It was one of the first in English to describe the province of Yunnan.